Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Introduction

 \section{Introduction}

 A key approximation in all numerical simulations of crystalline defects is the boundary condition emulating the crystalline far-field.
 The ``quality'' of this boundary condition has a significant consequence for the severity of cell-size effects in such simulations.
-The study of these cell-size effects, such as~\cite{Ehrlacher2013}, and the development of new boundary conditions, including~\cite{2017-bcscrew}, begins with a characterisation of the elastic field surrounding the defect core, which was initiated in \cite{Ehrlacher2013}.
+The study of these cell-size effects~\cite{Ehrlacher2013} and the development of new boundary conditions~\cite{2017-bcscrew} begins with a characterisation of the elastic field surrounding the defect core, which was initiated in \cite{Ehrlacher2013}.
 Such a characterisation is also interesting in other contexts, e.g., in the study of defect interactions~\cite{2014-dislift}.

 In the present work, we extend results concerning the decay of elastic far-fields generated by defects in crystalline materials to {\em dislocations in multilattices} (also referred to as complex crystals).

-While results of this kind have been known in the materials science community from computational experiments and justified by associated continuum results dating back to Volterra~\cite{volterra}, we fill a gap in the existing literature by producing the a rigorous proof of such decay estimates for dislocations in multilattices modeled via classical empirical potentials, i.e., in a discrete and fully nonlinear setting.
+The extension from simple lattices to multilattices is vital for physical applications as it enlarges the pool of admissible materials to include far more materials of interest to materials science.
+While results of this kind have been known in the materials science community from computational experiments and justified by associated continuum results dating back to Volterra~\cite{volterra}, we fill a gap in the existing literature by producing a rigorous proof of such decay estimates for dislocations in multilattices modeled via classical empirical potentials, i.e., in a discrete and fully nonlinear setting.

-Our results are vital in establishing convergence of numerical methods for simulating crystal defects including direct atomistic simulations (c.f.~\cite{Ehrlacher2013}) as well as multiscale atomistic-to-continuum methods (c.f.~\cite{multiBlendingArxiv}).
-Indeed, such direct atomistic computational methods date back decades to~\cite{chang1966edge} which investigated computational methods for dislocations in iron (a simple crystal) and later works including~\cite{nandedkar1987atomic,Nandedkar1990} which investigated dislocations in silicon and other diamond cubic lattices (a multilattice).
-Thus, the extension of these decay results from simple lattices to multilattices is vital for physical applications as it enlarges the pool of admissible materials to include all physical crystals including graphene, silicon, and germanium (to name but a few).

-A particularly important application that we have in mind are dislocations in ionic crystals, which provides two significant challenges compared to the setting in \cite{Ehrlacher2013}: multi-lattice structure and long-range (Coulomb) interaction.
-In the present work, we take the first step, establishing the necessary techniques for multi-lattices, but restrict ourselves to short-range interactions only.
-In future work, we plan to extend our theory to ionic interactions, which represent a significant additional technical challenge.